-While the difference in differences results focused on the intent to treat, table 5 shows the local average treatment effect of a provider discontinuity from the instrumental variables approach specified in equations 4 and 5.
-For patients whom the deployment causes a discontinuity (i.e. "compliers"), the results are much starker - leading to a 73% increase in the total cost of care driven by approximately a 35% relative increases in specialty care.
+While the difference in differences results focused on the intent to treat, table 6 shows the local average treatment effect of a provider discontinuity from the instrumental variables approach specified in equations 4 and 5.
+For patients whom the deployment causes a discontinuity (i.e. "compliers"), the results are much starker - exponentiating the outcome I observe a 73% increase in the total cost of care driven by approximately a 35% relative increases in specialty care.
 Panel A shows the IV results for the main sample.
 In Panel B I relax the exclusion restrictions of requiring a visit between the patient and the provider in the two years leading up to the post-period.
-Including these patients should not affect the LATE as these patients are likely 'non-compliers'.
+Including these patients should not affect the LATE as these patients are likely 'non-compliers' - lower utilizers who do not change PCP's due to the deployment.
 As expected the coefficients for the models are nearly identical.
 Finally, in panel C I also relax the no short deployments restriction and get an almost identical coefficient on spending.
+The coefficient on the probability of a specialty visit care in column two is a bit lower, and the coefficient on the probability of primary care use in column three is a bit higher.
+This could be due to the fact that short deployments can cause a discontinuity, but the magnitude of information loss is much lower.
+However, none of the estimates are significantly different across the three samples.
 That I find similar results regardless of these restrictions suggests that the effects are not driven by these sampling decisions, and that the results are driven by 'compliers' - those whom change providers when their PCP deploys.